Robert Ramsay: Regenerative agriculture is 'proper farming' - The Courier

 I would say 50% of farmers light up and then wax lyrical, while the other 50% look completely blank.
 At least half of farmers don’t understand or connect with the terminology, but I would guess that – especially in Scotland – a large chunk of those farmers are actually farming in a regenerative way, without rushing off to buy the T-Shirt.

-This is the sort of mixed farming practiced throughout large swathes of Scotland, for generations, with the crops and soils essentially being fuelled by livestock kept on the same holding.
+This is the sort of mixed farming practised throughout large swathes of Scotland, for generations, with the crops and soils essentially being fuelled by livestock kept on the same holding.

 Unfortunately, many purely arable units lost their livestock connection years back and became reliant on bagged fertilisers to maintain yields, with very little done to nourish the soil and its flora, fauna and critical carbon storage capacity.